 Ghost Payments Add Up

-I asked the friend who first told me about the ghost payment method if she would be comfortable disclosing how much money she has saved using the technique.
+I asked a friend who also used the ghost payment method if she would be comfortable disclosing how much money she saved using the technique.

 If you’re on the fence about the ghost payment method, simply do the math.
 Multiply your soon-to-be satisfied monthly payment by 12 to see how much you can have saved up in a year’s time!

 If you’ve got more than one bill that is soon to be satisfied, the savings can really add up fast.
 Don’t be scared—give ghost payments a try!